 Swift also allows you to nest comments, like so:

 /* This is a comment. /* And inside it is another comment. */ Back to the first. */

 This might not seem particularly interesting, but it may be if you have seen other programming languages.
 Many do not allow you to nest comments like this as when it sees the first

 */ it thinks you are closing the first comment.
 You should use code comments where necessary to document your code, explain your reasoning, or simply to leave jokes for your colleagues. :]

 It’s also useful to see the results of what your code is doing.
 In Swift, you can achieve this through the use of the

 This will output a nice message to the debug area, like so:

 You can hide or show the debug area using the button highlighted with the red box in the picture above.
 You can also click View ▸ Debug Area ▸ Show Debug Area to do the same thing.

 When you take one or more pieces of data and turn them into another piece of data, this is known as an operation.

 The simplest way to understand operations is to think about arithmetic.
 The addition operation takes two numbers and converts them into the sum of the two numbers.
-The subtraction operation takes two numbers and converts them into the difference between the two numbers.
+The subtraction operation takes two numbers and converts them into the difference of the two numbers.